luehrsenheinrich/wpm-citations/CONTRIBUTING.md

 To keep the work in this repository structured and maintainable, we follow a certain way to add changes and code.
 A good workflow is structured like this:

 1. Write or take an issue about the problem you want to solve
-2. Add your own branch to the repository and add code to this branch
+2. Add your own branch to the repository or a fork and add code to this branch
-3. As soon as you have a presentable solution, add a pull request to the master branch
+3. As soon as you have a presentable solution, add a pull request towards the master branch
 4. Get reviews for your solution and make sure the automated tests pass
 5. Before merging the PR to the master branch, update your branch from master to resolve conflicts
 6. Merge the PR into the master branch, test the solution and delete your branch